 The relationship between cortisol and sleep is bidirectional.
 Elevated cortisol fragments sleep, and fragmented sleep elevates cortisol.
 Once this cycle begins, it can sustain itself independent of the original hormonal trigger.

 Cohn and colleagues (2023) demonstrated this in a controlled experimental study that used a pharmacologic menopause model.
 Participants underwent sleep fragmentation under two estradiol conditions — normal and suppressed.
 Sleep fragmentation alone raised bedtime cortisol by 27%.
 It also suppressed the cortisol awakening response (CAR) — the normal morning cortisol surge that supports alertness and daytime function — by 57%.
-When estradiol was also suppressed (mimicking menopause), bedtime cortisol was elevated further.
+Estradiol suppression, however, did not compound this effect — bedtime cortisol was lower in the hypoestrogenized state, and there was no significant interaction between sleep fragmentation and estradiol suppression on bedtime cortisol.
+The primary driver of elevated bedtime cortisol in this model was sleep fragmentation itself.

 The cortisol curve that results from this pattern is characteristic: elevated at bedtime (producing wakefulness and arousal) and blunted in the morning (producing fatigue and difficulty getting going).
 This is the pattern many midlife women describe — wired at 3am, exhausted by 8am.
 For more on this cortisol curve pattern, see the wired-but-tired pattern in menopause.